camunda/blog.camunda.org/content/post/2018/11/camunda-bpm-7100-released.md

 ## Fetch and Lock External Tasks based on Process Definition and Tenant

-When some logic needs to be implemented/executed outside of the engine [External tasks](https://docs.camunda.org/manual/7.10/user-guide/process-engine/external-tasks), could be the right pattern for you.
-That way the process engine publishes a unit of work to a worker to fetch and complete.
-Fetch and lock mechanism is extend further by filtering tasks based on two new options - process definition and tenant id.
+[External tasks](https://docs.camunda.org/manual/7.10/user-guide/process-engine/external-tasks) are the right pattern for you when some logic needs to be implemented/executed outside of the engine.
+Using this approach the process engine publishes a unit of work to a worker to fetch and complete.
+In this release [fetch and lock](https://docs.camunda.org/manual/7.10/user-guide/process-engine/external-tasks/#fetching-tasks) mechanism is extend further by filtering tasks based on two new options - process definition and tenant id.
 You can find a java example below:
 ```java
 externalTasks = externalTaskService.fetchAndLock(2, "aWorkerId")